johanmeijer/grott/README.md

 * add new output (values) without changing code (using external layout definitions)
 * rename keywords in MQTT JSON message and influxDB to own naming convention
 * format the verbose output values
+* Allow negative values for pvpowerout.
+New (always on) inverters can also use power.
+* Bugfix inluxdb port error

 see: https://github.com/johanmeijer/grott/wiki/Grott-advanced-(customize-behaviour)
 <br>